What is an esophagostomy tube?

 NOTE: Technically, a cubic centimeter (cc) and a milliliter (ml) are slightly different.
 However, for our purposes, a cc is the same as a ml.
 Syringes are often marked in cc's.

 When and how is the feeding tube removed?

 Some cats require several weeks of tube feeding before healing occurs and/or their appetite returns.
 At least twice weekly, offer your cat a small amount of its favorite food by mouth so that you will know when its appetite is improving.
 The esophagostomy tube will not hinder chewing or swallowing.
 After your cat has been eating well for three to four days, you should book an appointment for a recheck examination and tube removal.
-Removal of the tube is simple and does not require anesthesia; however, you should not attempt to remove the tube on your own.
+The decision to remove the tube depends on the condition being treated.
+You will be instructed when to return for a recheck examination.
+Removal of the tube is simple and does not require anesthesia; however, do not attempt to remove the tube on your own.